 Our bags, purses and wallets come from two locations.
 Items made from recycled kitesurf and vinyl banners are fashioned in Barcelona, Spain by Demano.
 This company was founded in 1999 in order to find a use for the banners used to promote Barcelona’s festivals and exhibitions.
 Later they expanded to the kitesurf line as kites with a small tear can no longer be used for surfing but the vast majority of this strong, lightweight and attractive material is still in excellent condition.
 This kitesurf material makes an excellent basis for messenger bags and totes.

-Products fashioned from recycled plastic bags and inner tube are made by the non-profit agency Conserve in Delhi, India.
+Products fashioned from recycled plastic bags, inner tube and seat belts are made by the non-profit agency Conserve in Delhi, India.
 This non-profit developed a method to turn the discarded plastic bags that swarm around Delhi and clog sewers into sheets of material that can be used to create all types of personal accessories.
 The unskilled workers of the area are paid a fair wage for the loads of plastic bags they deliver to Conserve and gradually work their way up to creating these modern works of art.
 The unusual names of the products are stars and songs from Bollywood, the uniting feature of a multi-lingual, multi-cultural Indian workforce.